mehmetpekmezci/infra/README.md

 # infra

-This project is created to keep organized , the information we gained during our researches on upgrading software production line as well as our infra structure.
+Upgrading software production line as well as infra structure.

 ## Table of Contents